computerscienceiscool/machinelearning/ROADMAP.md

 We heard your feedback loud and clear that our outdated docs and samples were a top pain point when learning and using ML.NET.

 As we continue to drive improvements in ML.NET and add new features, it's important to us that you're successful in adopting and using these enhanced capabilities to deliver value.
 Documentation and samples are an key part of that.
-Over the next year we plan to dedicate more resoures to deliver quality documentation and samples.
+Over the next year we plan to dedicate more resources to deliver quality documentation and samples.

 This [tracking issue](https://github.com/dotnet/docs/issues/32112) lists a few of the areas we plan to build documentation around over the next few months,